RULES

 This initiative is designed to showcase the artist beyond movement, allowing leadership, presence, and impact to be more fully expressed and evaluated.
 These introductions add depth, connection, and intention to each Title performance, and we are excited to incorporate this distinctive element into the ID Title experience.

 Beginning in 2026, ID Dance is thrilled to introduce an exclusive mentorship opportunity for the Top 3 Title placements in each Title division.
-First Place Titleholders will receive two 30-minute mentorship sessions: one individual mentorship with a certified ID adjudicator of their choice (from provided mentor list), and one group mentorship session led by the ID Artist of the Year, offering personalized artistic feedback, leadership insight, and industry perspective beyond the competition stage.
-One individual mentorship with a certified ID adjudicator from a designated list of participating mentors.
+First Place Titleholders will receive two 30-minute mentorship sessions: one mentorship with a certified ID adjudicator of their choice (from provided mentor list), and one group mentorship session led by the ID Artist of the Year, offering personalized artistic feedback, leadership insight, and industry perspective beyond the competition stage.
+One mentorship with a certified ID adjudicator from a designated list of participating mentors.
 Mentor availability and selection are subject to ID approval.

 Second and Third Place Title recipients will participate in a 30-minute group mentorship session with the ID Artist of the Year, designed to inspire growth, confidence, and artistic development in a collaborative setting.
 This new initiative reflects our commitment to investing in the long-term growth, leadership, and artistry of our Title finalists because at ID, earning a Title is only the beginning.